The Origins of Totalitarianism: Analysis of antisemitism and imperialism

 Arendt begins the book with an analysis of the rise of antisemitism in Europe and particularly focused on the Dreyfus affair.
 In particular, Arendt traces the social movement of the Jewry in Europe since their emancipation by the French edict of 1792, their special role in supporting and maintaining the nation-state and their failure to assimilate into the European class society.
 European Jewry's association with the nation-state meant that their destinies were to an extent tied.
 As Arendt observed, "modern anti-semitism grew in proportion as traditional nationalism declined, and reached its climax at the exact moment when the European system of nation-states and its precarious balance of power crashed."
 Nazi Germany would later exploit that antisemitism and targeted the Jewry, which was construed, among other things, as a proxy for the nation-state.
 In so doing, Nazism sought, among other reasons, to organize the masses to bring about the disintegration of the nation-state system and to advance the totalitarian project, which was global in its orientation.

 She then discusses scientific racism and its role in colonialist imperialism, which was itself characterized by unlimited territorial and economic expansion.
 That unlimited expansion necessarily opposed itself and was hostile to the territorially-delimited nation-state.
 Arendt traces the roots of modern imperialism to the accumulation of excess capital in European nation-states during the 19th century.
 This capital required overseas investments outside of Europe to be productive and political control had to be expanded overseas to protect the investments.
 She then examines "continental imperialism" (pan-Germanism and pan-Slavism) and the emergence of "movements" substituting themselves to the political parties.
-Those movements are hostile to the state and antiparliamentarist and gradually institutionalize anti-Semitism and other kinds of racism.
+Those movements are hostile to the state and antiparliamentarist and gradually institutionalize antisemitism and other kinds of racism.

-Arendt concludes that while Italian fascism was a nationalist authoritarian movement, Nazism and Stalinism were totalitarian movements that sought to eliminate all restraints upon the power of the movement.
-She attributes the difference, in part, to a minimum necessary population: [T]otalitarian movements depend on the sheer force of numbers to such an extent that totalitarian regimes seem impossible, even under otherwise favorable circumstances, in countries with relatively small populations....
+Arendt concludes that while Italian fascism was a nationalist authoritarian movement, Nazism and Stalinism were totalitarian ones, aiming to remove all limits on their power.
+She partly attributes this difference to a minimal necessary population: [T]otalitarian movements depend on the sheer force of numbers to such an extent that totalitarian regimes seem impossible, even under otherwise favorable circumstances, in countries with relatively small populations. ...
 [E]ven Mussolini, who was so fond of the term "totalitarian state," did not attempt to establish a full-fledged totalitarian regime and contented himself with dictatorship and one-party rule.